dendronhq/dendron-site/vault/dendron.topic.commands.md

 ## Refactor Commands

-### RenameNote 🚧
+### Rename Note

-NOTE: this command is still experimental and requires a little bit of setup.
-It's advisable to backup your files before running it.

 Rename files will rename your note.
 It will also make sure that all links referencing said note are also updated.
-This command currently requires you download a separate program to help with the renaming.

-Installation Instructions:
-1. Install pyenv by following instructions [here](https://github.com/pyenv/pyenv)
-1. Install python 3.7.5 by running `pyenv install 3.7.5`
-1. Run `pip install dendron-notesdir`
-1. Run `pyenv which notesdir` and copy the output
-5. Run `Preferences: Open Workspaces Setting (JSON)` inside your Dendron Workspace
-6. Set `dendron.notesDirPath` to the output of `pyenv which notesdir`

-Limitations:
-- rename currently doesn't rename links in frontmatter
-- rename currently doesn't rename titles in the frontmatter or in `h1` headers
-- you need to run `Dendron: Reload Index` afterwards or navigate to the renamed link for Dendron to index the changes

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/command-rename.gif)